 Building Silver Origin while Overcoming an Act of God

-The construction of Silversea Cruises’ new Silver Origin, the 100-passenger expedition ship that will sail in the Galapagos Islands, is almost complete.
+The construction of Silversea Cruises’ new Silver Origin, the 100-passenger expedition ship that will sail in the Galapagos Islands, is now complete.
 The story of its construction, with many of its final stages occurring in the midst of a global pandemic, is quite an unusual tale, a display of resilience, determination and fine European craftsmanship from Dutch shipyard De Hoop.

 This feature, written by Fre Drenth, the Director of De Hoop Shipyard in the Netherlands, offers fascinating insights into not only the process of building a new expedition vessel but also into how the challenges of a global lockdown, with the need for ever more rigid safety procedures, a reduced workforce, and the necessity to create ingenuous solutions to overcome challenges became a daily occurrence.